NotRequiem/screenshare-tool/README.md

 > 28. Detects executed and unsigned files with BAM.

+> 29. Detects java files loaded into the game to detect internal cheats.

 ## Methodology
 The tool does not use a lot of methods to check for certain things, it focuses on one strong method, and then patches every bypass possible for that method.